MetalBlockchain/metal-docs/docs/dapps/nfts/intro-to-erc721s.md

 be able to fund the deployment of the smart contract.
 If you've not done so already, download MetaMask and [add the Tahoe network to MetaMask](../launch.md#tahoe-testnet-settings).
-Create or import a Fuji account as necessary.
+Create or import a Tahoe account as necessary.

 ### Getting Testnet Funds

-Because we're deploying on the Tahoe Network, you'll need to get METAL on the Fuji network.
-If you visit the [Metal Faucet](https://faucet.metalblockchain.org/), you can request up to 2 Fuji METAL per day.
+Because we're deploying on the Tahoe Network, you'll need to get METAL on the Tahoe network.
+If you visit the [Metal Faucet](https://faucet.metalblockchain.org/), you can request up to 2 Tahoe METAL per day.
 Please enter the C Chain address of the account linked to your MetaMask in the previous step.

 ![Avalanche Faucet](intro-to-erc721s/1-faucet.png)